locationtech/geomesa/docs/user/architecture.rst

 Architecture Overview
 =====================

-GeoMesa supports several scalable, cloud-based data storage technologies, including Apache Accumulo, Apache HBase, and Google Cloud Bigtable, as well as the Apache Kafka message broker for streaming data.
-Apache Storm lets you define information sources and manipulations to allow batch distributed processing of streaming data with GeoMesa, and a GeoMesa environment can also take advantage of Apache Spark to do large-scale analytics of stored and streaming data.
+GeoMesa supports several scalable, cloud-based data storage technologies, including Apache Accumulo, Apache HBase, and Apache Kafka for streaming data.
+A GeoMesa environment can also take advantage of Apache Spark to do large-scale analytics of stored and streaming data.

 .. image:: _static/img/GMHadoopInfrastructure.png
    :align: center